(303) 652-0130 enrollment@bvwaldorf.org

 Ruth was born in Australia and moved to Hong Kong when she was eight years old.
 Eight years later Ruth moved to the UK where she completed her Bachelor of Science in Physics from Imperial College in London.
 Her exploration of the natural world led her to study the upper atmosphere at the South Pole in Antarctica; obtaining her Master of Science in Geophysics from the University of Washington.

 A love of learning, children’s curiosity and the desire to play led Ruth to obtain her Elementary Teaching license from CU Boulder.
 She worked as a First Grade Teacher at an Arts Integrated Magnet School in Colorado where she was integral in the marketing and outreach of this new school.
-Ruth discovered Waldorf Education and went on to work as an Early Childhood Teacher at Boulder Waldorf Kindergarten.
-Ruth joined the Boulder Valley Waldorf School community in the Outreach and Admissions Office and is excited to help new families discover the gem of our school here as well a work with students and faculty in her expanded role as Assistant School Director.
+Ruth discovered Waldorf Education and went on to work as an Early Childhood Teacher at a local Waldorf kindergarten.
+Ruth joined the Boulder Valley Waldorf School community in the Outreach and Admissions Office and is excited to help new families discover the gem of our school here as well a work with students and faculty as School Director.
 Read more detail online

 Grades Coordinator